 Moneka Worah has worked as a natural resource specialist since 2004, focusing on wetland and riparian ecosystems.
 She has experience in wetland delineations, Clean Water Act Section 404 permitting, wetland and riparian restoration, functional assessments, and threatened and endangered species surveys.
 Moneka has assisted clients with obtaining Section 404 Nationwide, Regional, and Individual permitsfor wetland impacts and assisted with Endangered Species Act Section 7 consultations with the U.S. Fish and Wildlife Service.
 Moneka also has experience in National Environmental Policy Act (NEPA) compliance and has prepared Environmental Assessments and assisted with Environmental Impact Statements.
 She has worked on a variety of projects including stream and wetland restoration, large wind development projects, residential developments, oil and gas, recreational trails and facilities, and road construction.

-David is a graphic designer, illustrator, and GIS Specialist with more than 25 years of professional experience.
+David is a graphic designer, illustrator, and GIS Specialist with more than 30 years of professional experience.
 David specializes in designing publications that address culturally and environmentally sensitive issues and community concerns and perceptions in meaningful, distinctive ways.
 He has experience with offset printing, web-oriented design, public display materials, and interpretive signage.
 David also uses GIS to generate creative planning products.
 He uses ESRI’s and Adobe’s suites of products for mapping, analyses, and display of geographic data.
-He is able to work between both platforms to synthesize accurate web and print applications.
+He is able to work between creative and technical platforms to synthesize accurate web and print applications.